 Working whilst you’re a student

-Depending on when you obtained your latest Tier 4 visa, you may be prohibited from working, allowed to work 10 hours per week during term time or work 20 hours per week during term time.
+Depending on when you obtained your latest Tier 4 visa, you may be prohibited from working, or allowed to work a certain number of hours.

 Your visa should tell you what your employment conditions are.